zhenry9/mrb-docs/docs/source/troubleshooting/draft-troublshooting.rst

     #.
 86 the beer for the night.
     #.
 Ask Zach, Mark or Sam to put on a low-flow faucet.
 - Are multiple beers pouring badly?
-    - :ref:`Check the gas. <How to tell when a tank is low>`.
-This is most likely the problem.
+    #. :ref:`Check the gas. <How to tell when a tank is low>` This is most likely the problem.
-    - Wait a bit for the pressure to equalize after changing a tank.
+    #.
+Wait a bit for the pressure to equalize after changing a tank.
-    - Send up a help flare!
+    #.
+Send up a help flare!
 (Call Sam, Zach or Joe)